TNolan01/tommy1/README.md

 </ul>
 <br>

-<p>The border around the product card will also turn red on hovering over the particular card.
+<p>The border around the product card will also turn red on hovering over the card.
 Once a particular product card is selected a products detail page is displayed for that particular product.
 The image will be on the left of the screen and the details and price will be displayed on the right.
 Just below the details will be the quantity box which the user can use to alter the quantity of the product required.
 Clicking the 'ADD TO BASKET' button will deposit the quantity selected into the basket.</p>
 <p>The 'KEEP SHOPPING' button will return the user back to the products section.</p>
 <p>Clicking the product image will that image in a new window in a full screen size.</p>
 <p>I a particular product is marked as being on special offer the works "This item is on special offer" will appear in <strong>flashing red text</strong> below the description.
 Items not marked for special offer will not have this feature.</p>